 1. Don’t Undervalue the Paperwork

 But you do need all of that fancy paperwork.
-It provides invaluable information and data that your business cannot and frankly will not survive without.
-You’ll stay more organized.
+It provides invaluable information and data that your business cannot and, frankly, will not survive without.
+You’ll stay organized.
 Your customers will be better served.
-If you need to take out a small business loan, it will help facilitate that.
-And it’s just all-around more professional, too.
+If you need to take out a small business loan, the paperwork will help to facilitate that.
+Not to mention that it’s just all-around more professional.

 Before you consider buying a bounce house or party tent, you first need to invest time in creating a business plan.
-As soon as you get the company moving, you should also create a few spreadsheets (Google Docs has a great tool called Sheets for doing this) and use them to track customers, inventory, and more.
-All of this paperwork might seem like a drag, but a few months down the line you’ll appreciate the daily value you get from having it.
+As soon as you get your company moving, create a few spreadsheets (Google Docs has a great tool called Sheets for doing this) and use them to track customers, inventory, and other relevant details.
+This paperwork might seem like a drag, but a few months down the line you’ll appreciate the daily value you get from having it.

 2. Prioritize Safety

-Ensuring the safety of your customers and their party or event guests should be your highest priority.
+Ensuring the safety of your customers and their event guests should be your highest priority.
 It should define everything you do as a party rental company.
-And the primary reason you should prioritize safety is pretty obvious: it’s the right thing to do.
+The primary reason to prioritize safety is obvious: it’s the right thing to do.

-Injuries not only keep you from sleeping at night, but harm your business as well.
-Accidents and injuries can result in lawsuits … lawsuits that will end in a particularly unfavorable way should lawyers prove there were steps you could have and should have taken to avoid catastrophe.
+Injuries will harm your business as well.
+Accidents and injuries can result in lawsuits - lawsuits that will end in a particularly unfavorable way should lawyers prove there were steps you could have and should have taken to avoid catastrophe.

 3. Get Liability Insurance

-Speaking of accidents, you should be prepared to face the fact that at some point, someone will likely get injured—hopefully not seriously—using your party rental equipment.
+Speaking of accidents, face the fact that at some point, someone will likely get injured—hopefully not seriously—using your party rental equipment.
 It’s inevitable.
-And when that does happen, liability insurance can mean the difference between your business staying afloat or not … or you being held personally liable for tens of thousands of dollars, if not more.
+And, when that does happen, liability insurance can mean the difference between your business staying afloat or not … or you being held personally liable for tens of thousands of dollars, if not more.

-Liability insurance is mandatory for party rental companies in some cities, counties, and States.
-Your business won’t legally be allowed to operate without it in those places.
-But it’s something you don’t want to operate without regardless.
-And many potential customers will consider you more trustworthy if you present them with proof of that insurance, too.
+Liability insurance is mandatory for party rental companies in some cities, counties, and states.
+Your business won’t legally be allowed to operate without it in such places.
+But, regardless, it’s something you don’t want to operate without.
+Many potential customers will consider you more trustworthy if you present proof of insurance, too.

 4. Clean Your Commercial Inflatables and Party Tents